 6 Key Benefits of Retargeting for Brand Awareness and Sales

-Ever wonder what happens to all those people who visit your website but never call, email you or fill out a short application?
+Ever wonder what happens to all those people who visit your mortgage industry Fintech website but never call, email you or fill out a short form?
 How about those “opens” you track in your email campaigns?
 Where did they all go?
-There are many reasons why people don’t take the time to pursue the next step with your company, whether that be filling out a short form application if you’re a retail lender or requesting a demo if you’re a tech vendor and so on.
+There are many reasons why people don’t take the time to pursue the next step with your company, whether that be filling out a short form mortgage application if you’re a retail lender or requesting a demo if you’re a tech vendor and so on.
 They could be comparison shopping, conducting research on a specific topic, casually browsing, maybe had a poor user experience, got distracted, couldn’t find the information they were looking for and much more.

 Whatever the reason, the bottom line is they’re now gone.
 They left your sales funnel.
 The first impression you made is quickly forgotten once they move on.
 Retargeting technology gives you that golden opportunity to make a second, third, fourth impression and more.